Friday, September 9, 2011

 Some of us had to leave to go to our first training flight just hours after learning the news -- for a while our class was an emotional mess.

-All the different personalities that I had to deal with onboard - crew and passengers - was absolutely overwhelming to me.
+All the different personalities that I had to deal with onboard - crew and passengers - was absolutely overwhelming to me yet such a learning experience that has shaped me and has given me many tools to be able to work with so many different groups of people.

 (As time has gone by, I had become such a homebody.)